Iranian dance

 Dances in Iran or Iranian dances (Persian: رقص ایرانی) are dance styles indigenous to Iran.
 Genres of dance in Iran vary depending on the area, culture, and language of the local people, and can range from sophisticated reconstructions of refined court dances to energetic folk dances.
 The population of Iran includes many ethnicities, such as Kurds, Azerbaijanis, Arabs, Baluchis, Turkmen, Armenian, Georgian peoples, in addition to numerous Iranian tribal groups which can be found within the borders of modern-day Iran.
 Each group, region, and historical epoch has specific dance styles associated with it.

+Etymology

 Raghs (also spelled as Raqs) is the Arabic word for dance, and is almost exclusively the word used for dance in Persian, as the Persian word for dance, paykubi, is no longer in common usage.
 It is also the word in Azerbaijani for dance (Reqs).
-The Kurdish word for dance is Halperke, and the Lurs from Lorestan use the word Bākhten (or Bāzee) for dance.
+The Kurdish word for dance is Halperke while the Luri language uses the word Bākhten (or Bāzee) for dance.